jbprek/KubeWorks/CKAD/dgkanatsios/CKAD-exercises1.22/b.application_design_and_build.md

 </p>
 </details>

+### CRON.3 Cron Job  Creation - Forced termination on exceeding a time to complete execution
-### Create a cron job with image busybox that runs every minute and writes 'date; echo Hello from the Kubernetes cluster' to standard output.
+Create a cron job with image busybox that runs every minute and writes 'date; echo Hello from the Kubernetes cluster' to standard output.
 The cron job should be terminated if it successfully starts but takes more than 12 seconds to complete execution.

 <details><summary>show</summary>
 <p>